hasura/learn-graphql/tutorials/mobile/react-native-apollo/tutorial-site/content/intro-to-graphql/4-watching-data-subscriptions.md

 The GraphQL specification allows for something called subscriptions that are like GraphQL queries but instead of returning data in one read, you get data pushed from the server.

-This is useful for your app to subscribe to "events" or "live results" from the backend, but while allowing you to control the "shape" of the event from your app.
+This is useful for your app to subscribe to "events" or "live results" from the backend, while also allowing you to control the "shape" of the event from your app.

 GraphQL subscriptions are a critical component of adding realtime or reactive features to your apps easily.
 GraphQL clients and servers that support subscriptions are great because